redhat-openstack/openstack-puppet-modules/README.md

 (optionally) install the *DataStax Repo for Apache Cassandra*.

 ## Limitations

+This module currently has **VERY** basic functionality.
+More parameters and configuration parameters will be added later.

 Tested on CentOS 7, Puppet (CE) 3.7.5 and DSC 2.1.5.